Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

     void TestPottsBasedMonolayer()
     {
 ```

 In common with the off lattice simulations we begin by creating a mesh.
-Here we use the `PottsMeshGenerator`{.cpp}
+Here we use the `PottsMeshGenerator`
-class to generate a `PottsMesh`{.cpp} each element in the mesh is a collection of lattice sites (represented by nodes at their centres).
+class to generate a `PottsMesh` each element in the mesh is a collection of lattice sites (represented by nodes at their centres).
-All the connectivity between lattice sites is defined by the `PottsMeshGenerator`{.cpp},
+All the connectivity between lattice sites is defined by the `PottsMeshGenerator`,
 and there are arguments to make the domains periodic.

 ```cpp